BAbrandon/CTFs/SEC-T/SprinklerSystem/README.md

 http://insecure.org/sploits/test-cgi.html

-The web site show the vulerablity in the script
+The web site shows that there is a vulnerablity in the script

 http://sprinklers.alieni.se/cgi-bin/test-cgi?*